S-Ashcroft/PhD-Code--Experiment-One/README.md

-# phd-code-experiment-one
+# PhD Code - Experiment One
-The code I wrote in R to merge, clean and analyse the data from 80 participants that took part in my Python-based computer experiments.
+This is the code I wrote in R to merge, clean and analyse the data from 80 participants that took part in my Python-based computer experiments.